edumserrano/dotnet-sdk-extensions/docs/unit-tests/http-mocking-unit-tests.md

 ## Timeouts

-You can also test timeouts by configuring the http response mock using the `HttpResponseMessageMockBuilder.TimesOut` instead of the `HttpResponseMessageMockBuilder.RespondsWith` method as such:
+You can also test timeouts by configuring the http response mock using the `HttpResponseMessageMockBuilder.TimesOut` instead of the `HttpResponseMessageMockBuilder.RespondsWith` method as follows:

 ```csharp
 var handler = new TestHttpMessageHandler();